It depends on what eye condition you have.

-- astigmatism, where the cornea (front surface of the eye) isn't perfectly curved, causing blurred vision
+- astigmatism, where the cornea (front surface of the eye) is not perfectly curved, causing blurred vision

-But these conditions aren't available for treatment on the NHS because other successful treatments are available, such as wearing glasses or contact lenses.
+But these conditions are not available for treatment by laser surgery on the NHS because other successful treatments are available, such as wearing glasses or contact lenses.

 Finding a clinic for laser eye surgery

-If you decide to have laser eye surgery to correct a refractive error, speak to your optometrist (optician) first.
+If you decide to have laser eye surgery to correct a refractive error, speak to an optician first.
 They can advise you on the procedure and recommend clinics in your area.

 Guidelines from the Royal College of Ophthalmologists (RCOphth) say only registered surgeons with specialist training should carry out laser surgery.

-Most clinics that carry out laser surgery for refractive errors will require you to:
+Most clinics that do laser surgery for refractive errors will require you to: